obverter/poetrybingo/README.md

 ## Roadmap

+- [ ] Build NLP module.
+- [ ] Build BKG module.
+- [ ] Put it all together.
 - [ ] Revisit this project in np.random.default_rng().integers(low=1, high=12) months.

-See the [open issues](https://github.com/obverter/repo-name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/obverter/tmz-poetry/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>